Zain-Bin-Arshad/Zain-Bin-Arshad/README.md

   </div>
 </p>

-I am Zain Bin Arshad a **Full-stack Web Developer** from Pakistan 🇵🇰 My day-to-day work revolves around coding awesome stuff, PR reviews, technical deep dives, meetings, squishing 💪 some 🐞...
+I am Zain Arshad a **Senior Software Engineer** from Pakistan 🇵🇰 My day-to-day work revolves around coding awesome stuff, PR reviews, technical deep dives, meetings, squishing 💪 some 🐞...
 ## Tools & Technologies 🛠️
-Some of the major tools that I have worked on and/or am currently working on:
+Some of the major tools that I have worked on and currently working on:

 **Programming Languages**